munificent/dep-external-libraries/Proposal.md

 }
 ```

 You want this library to be usable on every Dart platform.
-Moreso, it's
+Moreso, its
 behavior should be *tailored* to the platform it's running on.
 On the browser,
 it should show a warning by adding some elements to the DOM.
 On the standalone
 VM, it should print to stderr.
-Just in case there's some bizarro Dart platform
-that supports neither, you'll just fall back to good old `print()`.

 Using this proposal, you would write: